lgaudinier/react/README.md

 **2. Autocomplete Suggestions in Search**

 As a user running the application, I would like to have the search bar suggest autocompleted words based on what I am currently typing.
-This will help me with possible spelling issues and show me more possible search I can run
+This will help me with possible spelling issues and show me more possible searches I can run.

 Acceptance Criteria:
 - When user begins typing into the search bar, a dropdown of autocompleted suggested searches is shown.